 As a psychologist who specializes in sociopathy, I know first-hand the importance of educating people on the true definition of sociopathy.
 Whether you are curious about your own pathology or that of someone you love, it is essential that you approach this subject with something other than a pop-culture understanding of the disorder.

 Think of this post as sort of a primer on sociopathy.
 I promise to make it as painless as possible.

 The Sociopath vs The Psychopath

 The biggest difference between sociopaths and psychopaths is biology.
-Psychopaths are believed to suffer from abnormalities in the brain that make it impossible for them to experience fear or remorse.
-This pre-disposes them to engage in extreme types of antisocial behavior and they are believed to be completely immune to treatment.
+Psychopaths are believed to suffer from abnormalities in the brain which make it impossible for them to experience fear or remorse.
+This predisposes them to engage in extreme types of anti-social behavior with zero regard for other people.
+But more problematic is that this abnormality also renders them immune to traditional methods of treatment.
 Psychopaths are biologically incapable of empathy, they do not experience fear or anxiety, and they do not have access to a full range of emotions.

 When speaking in terms of emotions, it’s important to separate the inherent from the learned.
 The psychologist Robert Plutchik did just this when he identified the eight fundamental or “primary” emotions: anger, fear, sadness, disgust, surprise, anticipation, trust, and joy.

 According to Pluchik, everyone – including psychopaths – experiences primary emotions because they are hard-wired in the brain.
 We are all born with them.
 But there is another set of emotions that are not hard-wired.
 Reactions like guilt, shame, remorse and love are a part of another category of feelings known as “social” emotions.
 Unlike the ones on Plutchik’s list, social emotions are not inherent.
 They are learned.